HechtYehuda/NYC-MVA-model/README.md

 The data was collected a number of months ago from the [NYC OpenData](https://data.cityofnewyork.us/Public-Safety/Motor-Vehicle-Collisions-Crashes/h9gi-nx95) dataset.
 The dataset is constantly updated, and as such, the current data contains more accidents than the models trained here.

+## Instructions
+All tools are stored in the _Predictor tools_ folder.
+The _Predictor_ program will prompt the user for relevant data and will present a prediction based on the features described below.
+The _Retrain model_ program will allow the user to update the model based on the most current data available on NYC OpenData.
+Please note that this will take several hours, owing to an API that requires single-item requests.
+I will look into multithreading (perhaps `ThreadPoolExecutor`) as an option for improving speed.

 ## Model details
 ### Target variable
 The data contains geographical and borough information, along with date and time of each accident.
 A contributing factor was applied to each accident, as well as the vehicle types.
 The data set also contains the number of persons injured or killed; these are then broken down into pedestrians, cyclists, and motorists injured or killed.
 To develop a target, I combined the `NUMBER OF PEDESTRIANS INJURED`, `NUMBER OF PEDESTRIANS KILLED`, `NUMBER OF CYCLISTS INJURED`, and `NUMBER OF CYCLISTS KILLED`  into a single column called `TOTAL PEDESTRIAN CASUALTIES`.
 I then created the target based on the nonzero records contained in the `TOTAL PEDESTRIAN CASUALTIES` column, simply called `CASUALTIES?` and containing a 1 for all nonzero records, and a 0 for all others.